Progressive music: Background

 "Proto-prog" is a retrospective label for the first wave of progressive rock musicians.
 The musicians that approached this genre harnessed modern classical and other genres usually outside of traditional rock influences, longer and more complicated compositions, interconnected songs as medley, and studio composition.
 Progressive rock itself evolved from psychedelic/acid rock music, specifically a strain of classical/symphonic rock led by the Nice, Procol Harum, and the Moody Blues.
 Critics assumed King Crimson's debut album In the Court of the Crimson King (1969) to be the logical extension and development of late 1960s proto-progressive rock exemplified by the Moody Blues, Procol Harum, Pink Floyd, and the Beatles.
 According to Macan, the album may be the most influential to progressive rock for crystallizing the music of earlier "proto-progressive bands [...] into a distinctive, immediately recognizable style".
 He distinguishes 1970s "classic" prog from late 1960s proto-prog by the conscious rejection of psychedelic rock elements, which proto-progressive bands continued to incorporate.

+Progressive rock and heavy metal merged into progressive metal in the 1980s.
+Early artists include Dream Theater and Symphony X. A subgenre of the progressive metal is the polyrhythmic djent.
+In the late 1990s, extreme metal subgenres were combined with progressive music.
+Progressive death metal (Opeth), progressive black metal (Ihsahn, Ne Obliviscaris) and progressive metalcore (Between the Buried and me).